Oscarhg42/Neural-Systems/README.md

 # Neural-Systems
-A brief work of Neural Systems using validated numerics to solve the dynamic equations of the biological model.
+A brief work on Neural Systems using Automatic Differentiation to high order methods (Taylor Series Method) to solve the dynamic equations of the biological model.
+This model is based upon "voltage controlled oscillators (VCO)".